How to be the Sherlock Holmes of HVAC

-You don’t need to wear a deerstalker hat or carry a magnifying glass to be an HVAC detective.
-Diagnosing system problems and upselling homeowners is elementary when you can spot clues and know what they mean.
-Here are five signs to look for during service visits.
+You don’t need to wear a deerstalker hat, smoke a calabash pipe or even carry a magnifying glass to be an HVAC Sherlock Holmes like sleuth.
+Identifying and diagnosing system problems are elementary when you spot clues, and know the cause.

-Clue: Clogged air filters.
-A quick glance will clue you in to how often the filters are changed and how well they work.
-You can ask the homeowner how often they change the filters.
-If the answer is “never,” you can suggest upgrading to a filter that captures more particles for better indoor air quality without restricting airflow between your maintenance visits.
+A quick glance will clue you into how often air filters are changed and how well they work.
+You can ask the homeowner how often they change their filters.
+If the answer is “never,” you can suggest upgrading to a filter that captures more particles for better indoor air quality (IAQ) without restricting airflow between maintenance visits

-Clue: Allergy symptoms.
-You can ask if anyone in the home has allergies, and you can look for clues like portable air filters and tissue boxes.
-Allergy sufferers may be interested in learning about upgraded filtration and IAQ equipment to make their home more comfortable.
+It’s always good to ask if anyone in the home suffers from allergies.
+Look for clues like portable air filters and tissue boxes.
+Allergy sufferers may be interested in learning about upgraded filtration and IAQ equipment to make their home more comfortable and allergy free.

 Clue: Freon refrigerant leaks around AC unit

 Moisture leaking anywhere in or around your HVAC system is a problem.
 In the most serious cases, this indicates a refrigerant leak.
 Freon is poisonous, so call a pro immediately.
 In less serious cases, it may be water because the tube that disposes of condensation is blocked or broken.
 This can manifest a couple of ways.
 Sometimes, you’ll see water leaking out of the unit onto your floor, and other times you may notice ice inside your HVAC on the copper refrigerant lines that run outside the condenser.
 Both are a sign that a pro needs to look at the situation

 Put your Sherlock Holmes instincts to the test next time a homeowner calls you to check out a problem.
 Take time to show homeowners the HVAC culprits and explain how they are causing problems so you can offer products or services that can remedy the situation.